 6. Blend your greens

 Many times leafy greens go bad before you have time to use them.
 To avoid having to clean out a brown, sludgy mess at the bottom of your vegetable bin every month, use leftover greens to make a pesto.
 You don’t even need basil. .
-Check out her recipe here.
+Check out my recipe here.

 7. Avoid the supermarket sweep

 Everyone knows you shouldn’t go grocery shopping when you’re hungry.
 But not everyone can sit down to a meal before running errands.
 When grocery shopping with kids (or even by yourself), pack some fruit, nuts, carrot sticks, or other healthy snacks to bring with you.
 If you’re busy munching on the good stuff, you’ll be less likely to buy everything in the store.

 8. Ditch the drips